Nearly 1,000 migrant families still separated by Trump-era policy

 A Haitian asylum seeker crosses the Rio Grande river

-An asylum-seeker from Haiti crosses the Rio Grande with her son to enter El Paso, Texas, in September 2022 [File: Paul Ratje/Reuters]
+An asylum seeker from Haiti crosses the Rio Grande with her son in September 2022 to cross the US-Mexico border and enter El Paso, Texas, the United States [File: Paul Ratje/Reuters]

 Years after a widely criticised United States policy known as “family separation” forcibly took refugee and migrant children away from their families at the US southern border, nearly 1,000 have yet to be returned.